top of page

 In mid-March we added a list, in our usual format, of Pre-WWII Chinese owned/chartered shipping from Hong Hong to Kwang Chow Wan, Haiphong and Saigon which is accessible via the 'Chinese' tab.
 This list complements the Shun Cheong S.N.
 Co.
 Ltd and Wo Fat Sing lists also via the “Chinese” tab and the Marty & d'Abbadie list via the “Foreign” tab.
 Many of these ships had a registered alphabetical name and a different commerical Cantonese name.
 Shown below in a late-career photo from the internet is the chartered Hong Kong-built Norwegian PROSPER which was advertised 1937-40 as 大利華 (TAI LEE HWAH).

-In February and March 2024 we added substantial illustrated fleetlists of the prewar and postwar Moller & Co./Mollers' Ltd ships (including those of Chris Moller's Red Anchor Line), prepared by Howard and complementing his comprehensive (readable and entertaining) study of the prewar Moller family enterprise in Shanghai and the Mollers Towages Ltd and Hong Kong Towage & Salvage Co.
+In February and March 2024 we added substantial illustrated fleetlists of the prewar and postwar Moller & Co./Mollers' Ltd ships (subsequently including those of Grosvenor Shipping Co.
+Ltd and Chris Moller's Red Anchor Line), prepared by Howard and complementing his comprehensive (readable and entertaining) introduction of the prewar Moller family enterprise in Shanghai and the Mollers Towages Ltd and Hong Kong Towage & Salvage Co.
 Ltd studies.
 The pdf files of these reports can be accessed from the 'Foreign' tab.
-The photograph below taken by Dedge on 1 January 1980 and published on shipspotting.com shows Mollers' MUNCASTER CASTLE of 1977 which with her Red Anchor Line sister MERRY VIKING operated for the Hongkong International Container Line before being sold in 1981, the last two Moller ships.
+The first photograph below is of JOAN MOLLER, taken at Hong Kong on 23 May 1939 by Don Gammon, in the collection of Chris Howell, and colorized by Stephen.
+The photograph beneath taken by Dedge on 1 January 1980 and published on shipspotting.com shows Mollers' MUNCASTER CASTLE of 1977 which with her Red Anchor Line sister MERRY VIKING operated for the Hongkong International Container Line before being sold in 1981, the last two Moller ships.

 In January we published for the first time a fleet list of the Hong Kong based Yick Fung Shipping & Enterprises Co.
 Ltd which was run by PRC-related interests from 1960 until 1996.
 This study can be accessed from our 'PRC' tab along with an updated study of the kindred Ocean Tramping Co.
 The text introductions to both studies draw on information that has become available on PRC websites.
 The lists are detailed and well illustrated for the earlier ships, but owing to the large ship numbers, for the more recent ships we list only the name and period of ownership, with a few illustrations.
 We will seek to improve these reports as time allows.
 One of Yick Fung's ships, shown in their company colours, was the 1950-built CELEBES SEA, depicted below at Yokohama in a photo by Stephen taken on 15 November 1973.
 Taking advantage of access to official fleet histories, we have also updated our studies of other PRC-related companies including the Shanghai, Dalian and Changjiang (Yangtse) Maritime Bureaus with details of various of the ships.